High Voltage Direct Current

 After the war companies like ASEA (today ABB) and Siemens were ahead in development and they developed the first HVDC lines to cross waterways like that between Sweden and Denmark.
 There was more of a market for HVDC in Europe and Japan since HVDC could deliver power under long waterways when AC could not.
 ASEA had also employed some of the original German HVDC pioneers after the war, giving them an advantage over competition.
 General Electric also was involved in making HVDC systems but exited the business in the 1980s.

-US utility companies were and are resistant to HVDC despite the advantage to the customers.
+Some US utilities have been and still are resistant to HVDC despite the advantage to the customers.
 The localized power providers do not want cheap energy coming in from outside their region.
-In New York State unions of the local power production facility workers fight HVDC because it would mean lower energy prices and local producers bottom line would be affected.
-Despite this the US still has many HVDC lines and is installing more as time goes on.
+In New York State for example, unions of the local power production facility workers fight HVDC because it would mean lower energy prices and this would effect profits of local producers.
+Despite this resistance North America still has many HVDC lines and is installing more as time goes on.

 ASEA had developed and implemented solid state switching in 1962.
 This was the future of HVDC.
 Today HVDC systems are highly advanced, safe, and have efficient solid state switching.